First published: December 2020. Last updated: April 2, 2021

 The United States government is not requiring citizens to take the Covid-19 vaccines.
 In time, though, it's almost certain that other countries, institutions, and travel businesses will.

-Airline executives have gone on record to state that in the future, their planes will only accept passengers with proof of vaccination.
-Theme parks around the world are also looking into vaccination as a condition for entry, and cruise lines have already told their lawyers to look into the legalities of such a demand.
+Some airline executives have gone on record to state that in the future, their planes will only accept passengers with proof of vaccination.
+Theme parks around the world are also looking into vaccination as a condition for entry, and cruise lines have already announced such a demand.

 It seems clear that a traveler's need for vaccination is likely to vary depending on the mode of transport and the final destination.
 Even if the shots aren't a requirement, they'll probably be the key to easier entry.

 What's not so clear is how long after vaccination you have to wait to undertake nonessential travel.

 Based on current knowledge, here's what experts are saying.

 First, you should receive all doses before deciding anything.
 According to official health guidance in the United Kingdom, Pfizer/BioNTech's vaccine was designed to be given in two doses 21 days apart, while AstraZeneca's involves two injections spaced between 4 and 12 weeks apart.
 The Moderna vaccine comprises two doses spaced 28 days apart.
 The Johnson & Johnson/Janssen formula only requires a single dose and is also thought to be fully effective after two weeks.

 Although some people have regarded their first dose as a license to travel and party, don't try to resume normal life in between doses—there isn't enough evidence showing that you'll be completely safe.

 When the vaccines were first introduced, the Centers for Disease Control and Prevention in the United States advised against travel because at the time, it was unknown whether being vaccinated prevented people from spreading the disease without knowing it.